MadryLab/robustness/docs/example_usage/breeds_datasets.rst

 - :samp:`split`: If ``None``, subclasses of a superclass are returned as is, without partitioning them into the source and target domains.
-  Else, can be ``rand/good/bad`` depending on whether the subclass split should be random or less/more adversarially chosen [STM20]_.
+  Else, can be ``rand/good/bad`` depending on whether the subclass split should be random or less/more adversarially chosen (see paper for details).
 - :samp:`ancestor`: If a node ID is specified, superclasses are chosen from subtree of class hierarchy rooted at this node.
 Else, if None, :samp:`ancestor` is set to be the root node.